Instructions for pre-examiners (School of Chemical Engineering)

 - The methods, experimental set-ups, measurements, and the data presented in the dissertation should withstand scrutiny appropriate to scientific research.

 - The doctoral candidate should present his/her achievements and assertions clearly and scientifically.

 The Doctoral programme committee can decline to submit the manuscript for preliminary examination if it finds that the manuscript has major flaws and/or it fails to meet the general formal requirements set for the doctoral thesis of the university.

 Permission for the public defence is granted based on the statements of preliminary examiners.

 Who can act as a pre-examiner or opponent?

 The pre-examiners and opponents are to present their own, independent and impartial evaluation of the dissertation and thus they cannot:

-- have co-authored research papers with the doctoral candidate or supervising professor or thesis instructor or collaborated with in research in the past five years
+- have co-authored research papers with the doctoral candidate or supervising professor or thesis instructor or collaborated with in research in the past three years

 - have a too close relation to the author of the dissertation, its supervising professor or thesis advisor

 - be a close relative of the candidate